juliafast/Boxplot/README.md

 *For the below examples, I will be using some of the datasets contained in the r `datasets` and `dplyr` packages.
 I will also use piping, which requires the `magrittr` package.
-These packages will have been installed as part of downloading the Boxplot package*
+These packages will have been installed as part of downloading the Boxplot package.*

 ``` r
 #load the Boxplot, datasets, dplyr, and magrittr packages to execute the below examples